mosip/mosip-infra/deployment/sandbox-v2/docs/dashboards.md

 ## Kubernetes dashboard
 * Dashboard links:
-    * MZ: `https://<sandbox domain name>/dashboard-mz`
+    * MZ: `https://<sandbox domain name>/mz-dashboard`
-    * DMZ: `https://<sandbox domain name>/dashboard-dmz`
+    * DMZ: `https://<sandbox domain name>/dmz-dashboard`
-* The tokens for above dashboards are available on the console machine at `/home/mosipuser/mosip-infra/deployment/sandbox-v2/tmp`
+* The tokens for above dashboards are available on the console machine at `/home/mosipuser/mosip-infra/deployment/sandbox-v2/tmp`.
+Two tokens are generated for each dashboard - admin and view-only.
+The view-only has restricted privileges.

 ## Grafana
 * Link: